 - Best known networks: Sorting networks with proven optimal sizes and optimal depths are known only for small numbers of input channels.
-To date, the optimal depth is known only for n up to seventeen^{9,10,11,12,13}, while the optimal size only for n up to ten12.
-For example, a network for ten elements with optimal size twenty-nine has depth nine, and one with optimal depth seven has size thirty-one^{9,12}.
+To date, the optimal depth is known only for n up to seventeen ^{7,22,23,24,25}, while the optimal size only for n up to ten 24.
+For example, a network for ten elements with optimal size twenty-nine has depth nine, and one with optimal depth seven has size thirty-one ^{7,24}.
 For larger networks individual upper and lower bounds on size or depth are known.
-These optimal networks were initially optimized by hand and nowadays are searched for with the help of computers and evolutionary algorithms14. - Recursively generated networks: Besides elaborate algorithms searching for optimal networks, there are also much simpler methods to generate correct (but non-optimal) networks.
+These optimal networks were initially optimized by hand and nowadays are searched for with the help of computers and evolutionary algorithms 26. - Recursively generated networks: Besides elaborate algorithms searching for optimal networks, there are also much simpler methods to generate correct (but non-optimal) networks.
 The most commonly used paradigm is recursive divide-and-conquer: split the input into two parts, sort each part recursively, and merge the two parts together in the end.
-Representatives for this kind of approach are the constructions of Nelson and Bose2 and the algorithm by Batcher15.

-Bose and Nelson split the input sequence into first and second half, while Batcher partitions it into elements with an even index and elements with an odd index.
+Representatives for this kind of approach are the constructions of Nelson and Bose2 and the algorithms by Batcher9. - Bose and Nelson split the input sequence into first and second half, while Batcher partitions it into elements with an even index and elements with an odd index.
 The advantage of these recursive networks over the specially optimized ones is that they can easily be created even for large network sizes.
 While the generated networks may have more comparators than the best known networks, the number of comparators in a network acquired from either Bose-Nelson or Batcher of size n has an upper bound of $\mathcal{O}(n (\log n)^2)$.
-This was improved by Ajtai, Komlós, and Szemerédi16 to optimal $\mathcal{O}(\log n)$ depth with the much-cited AKS sorting network, which however have prohibitively high constants and are thus unusable for small n.
+This was improved by Ajtai, Komlós, and Szemerédi 10 to optimal $\mathcal{O}(\log n)$ depth with the much-cited AKS sorting network, which however have prohibitively high constants and are thus unusable for small n.